artefactual/archivematica/src/archivematica/dashboard/frontend/lib/core/features/rights-editor/README.md

   (`repositionRestrictionField`) so it no longer depends on child index order.
 - Move new repeater status/error strings (`Saved`, load/save failures) into localized i18n keys once product wording is finalized.
-- Evaluate a follow-up iteration that removes jQuery.
-Date masking no longer uses `inputmask` and now lives in shared `core/features/datemask`.
 - Evaluate replacing native `title` attributes with an accessible design-system tooltip once strict migration parity is no longer required.